 “We are excited to have these students as researchers in experimental neuroscience”, says Professor Marianne Fyhn at the Department of Biosciences.

 “Computational skills are needed both to understand and analyze experiments as well as to model the underlying processes.
 These are essential skills for future biologists.”

 “This program opens for a new way to train PhD-students at UiO – in cross-disciplinary cohorts.
 We have found that a good learning environment is essential for student learning in our bachelor and masters’ programs – now we will develop a similar approach to PhD-studies”, says Malthe-Sørenssen.

 “We hope that the students will initiate long-term friendships and collaborations – across disciplines – that will impact their future research careers.
 We will also study the effect of the program through an associated education research program”, says Malthe-Sørenssen.

 – Will be of crucial importance

-“We are very proud to host the TraCS program”, says Dean Morten Dæhlen.
+“We are very proud to host the CompSci program”, says Dean Morten Dæhlen.
 “That we are able to secure a major grant from EU in a strong international competition shows that our research groups are internationally competitive.”

 “The focus on skills in computational and data science is also aligned with the new strategy of the Faculty.
-The TraCS program will therefore be of crucial importance for the cross-disciplinary center we are now establishing in computational and data science at the Faculty.”
+The CompSci program will therefore be of crucial importance for the cross-disciplinary center we are now establishing in computational and data science at the Faculty.”